misbahuddinmuib/panda-commerce/README.md

 # panda-commerce-bootstrap

 A simple , static and one page Ecommerce website design .
+It is a XD to HTML conversion .

 [Live Site](https://misbahmuib.github.io/panda-commerce-bootstrap/)